 It’s the same for any business, for virtually any product or service.
 Trust is not only for consumers of a retail store, the guests of a restaurant, or the business customer of a manufacturer.
 Trust is an essential ingredient in virtually every type of business transaction.

 I recently took a vacation and went on what I call A Day of Adventure.
 I bungee-jumped, para-glided and went on a high-speed boat ride.
-My trust for others was at its highest level.
-I trusted that the young man wrapping my ankles to the bungee-cord would make sure the cord didn’t slip off as I plunged toward the river fifteen stories below.
-I trusted the guide who I was connected to as we para-glided off of a mountain would get us back to earth safely.
+My trust in others was at its highest level.
+I trusted that the young man wrapping my ankles to the bungee cord would make sure the cord didn’t slip off as I plunged toward the river fifteen stories below.
+And I trusted the guide who I was connected to as we para-glided off of a mountain would get us back to earth safely.
 I trusted the pilot of our jet boat knew just how fast we could go as we went into a turn to avoid crashing into the walls of a cavern.
-I trusted each and every one of these people with my life.
+And finally, I trusted each and every one of these people with my life.

 Everywhere we turn, we trust.
 It’s unavoidable.
-From something as simple as going to the grocery store to the surgery team that is performing an open-heart procedure, we are forced to give in to trust.
+From something as simple as going to the grocery store to the surgery team that is performing an open-heart procedure, we have to give in to trust.

 And, we are obligated to reciprocate.
 The moment you wake up, you are obligated to create trust.
-It is expected you will show up on time for work, pay your bills on time, show up to your dentist appointment on time.
+That you will show up on time for work and pay your bills on time is something people expect.
 You get the idea.

 (Copyright © MMXV, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.